JamieMJohns/Python-program-to-log-process-names-with-establish-ip-address-and-list-ip-physical-location-/README.md

  computers of OS windows7 and windows10; so I am unsure how the code (and .exe)
  wil behave on other computers and opterating systems [in regard to if there is
  a difference in used cmd commands (within .py) and their related outputs].

- Any how, hope you find the code (and program) interesting/helpful.